HDRJ-One/stable-diffusion-xl-base-1.0/README.md

 # if using torch < 2.0
 # pipe.enable_xformers_memory_efficient_attention()

-prompt = "An astronaut riding a green horse"
+prompt = "a naked girl on the beach"

 images = pipe(prompt=prompt).images[0]
 ```